openfaas/openfaas.github.io/_posts/2019-11-26-kubecon-san-diego-highlights.md

 Keep an eye out for the CfP for Amsterdam, these talks do not count against your quota for the main event and can be a great way to mix with subject-matter experts and end-users too.

-### Beyond than FaaS - The PLONK Stack for Kubernetes Developers
+### Getting Beyond FaaS - The PLONK Stack for Kubernetes Developers

 You can watch my talk where I explore the difference between FaaS and Serverless, and introduce a stack for developers to build out application on Kubernetes.